SwastikChamp2/AudioControlApp/README.md

    - Volume changes should be applied in real-time

 3. **Compatibility:**
-   - Must work without root (Shizuku is acceptable)
+   - Must work without root (I have used Shizuku here, you can use anything you like)
    - Should work on Android 10+ (target API 34)

 ### Technical Constraints